Johnny Depp as Paul Kemp, expatriate American journalist

 Kemp’s casual footwear of choice in Puerto Rico is a pair of tan suede chukka boots.
 He wears the chukkas with cream socks that nicely continue the leg line into his favorite pairs of beige chinos.

-Kemp adds a vintage touch to his otherwise timeless outfit by donning a pair of Sol Amor wraparound sunglasses with a curved gold semi-frame across the front and brown-tinted bubble lenses.
+Kemp adds a vintage touch to his otherwise timeless outfit by donning a pair of vintage wraparound sunglasses with a curved gold semi-frame across the front and brown-tinted bubble lenses.
 Known as the “Spectacular” sunglasses, these sunglasses were made first by Sol Amor in the 1950s before Renauld began manufacturing them in the ’60s.

 The plain military-style wristwatch that Kemp wears on his left wrist suits his character, modeled after Hunter S. Thompson who had just come off of a two-year stint in the U.S. Air Force before he took his job in San Juan.
 The plain steel case, black dial, and tan strap is indicative of watches like the A-11 (and its A-17 successor) that were manufactured by companies like Elgin, Bulova, Waltham, and Hamilton for issue to American servicemen of the era.

 How to Get the Look

 Paul Kemp sticks to classic menswear staples in light colors and lightweight fabrics when comfortably layering for casual adventures around San Juan.

 - Stone-colored cotton gabardine zip-up windbreaker with flat collar (with wide single-button throat latch tab), large patch pockets (with slanted openings), and set-in sleeves (with adjustable button cuffs)

 - White or pale blue lightweight cotton short-sleeve polo shirt with 3-button placket and breast pocket